aj-tap/archive-blog/_posts/2022-11-16-Pyramid_of_Pain.md

 ## Host Artifacts (Annoying)

-#### What is the suspicious IP the victim machine tried to connect to in the screenshot above?
+##### 4.0 What is the suspicious IP the victim machine tried to connect to in the screenshot above?
 ![]({{site.baseurl}}/images/Writeups/writeups-pop-ip.png)
 Based on logs, It is a Powershell script execution that connects to 35.214.215.3 by opening a socket on 1047.
 192.168.75.22 is a RFC1918 address which more likely the host, and the c2 server's address is 35.214.215.33.
 ##### Answer: 35.214.215.33

-#### Use the tools introduced in task 2 and provide the name of the malware associated with the IP address
+##### 4.1 Use the tools introduced in task 2 and provide the name of the malware associated with the IP address?
 Using Alien OTX, we can find associated files with the IP address
 ![]({{site.baseurl}}/images/Writeups/writeups-pop-7.png)
 The file associated with the IP is associated with the emotet malware familiy.
 ![]({{site.baseurl}}/images/Writeups/writeups-pop-8.png)

-#### Answer: emotet
+##### Answer: emotet

-#### Using your OSINT skills, what is the name of the malicious document associated with the dropped binary?
+#### 4.2 Using your OSINT skills, what is the name of the malicious document associated with the dropped binary?
 ![]({{site.baseurl}}/images/Writeups/writeups-pop-9.png)
 ##### Answer: g_jugk.exe

-#### Use your OSINT skills and provide the name of the malicious document associated with the dropped binary?
+##### 4.3 Use your OSINT skills and provide the name of the malicious document associated with the dropped binary?

 Using Google we can find out there is Any.run report by search using the name of the binary.
 ![]({{site.baseurl}}/images/Writeups/writeups-pop-10.png)
 ![]({{site.baseurl}}/images/Writeups/writeups-pop-11.png)
 ![]({{site.baseurl}}/images/Writeups/writeups-pop-docname.png)

-##### Answer: CMO-100120 CDW-102220.doc
+##### 4.4 Answer: CMO-100120 CDW-102220.doc

 ---